Ravio1i/azure-devops-server-mcp/README.md

 ### MCP Configuration

-Add the following mcp Server e.g for Claude Code
+Add the following mcp Server, e.g for Claude Code

 - Edit your environment variables in `env`
 - Adjust the path in the `args` section to point to your cloned repository